-The following will qualify as a large investment for these purposes:
+The following qualify as large investments for these purposes:

-- Investments of more that EUR25 million (about US\$31.1 million). - Investments made by a company with a consolidated turnover of more than EUR75 million (about US\$93.3 million).
+- Investments of more that EUR25 million (about US\$30.8 million). - Investments made by a company with a consolidated turnover of more than EUR75 million (about US\$92.6 million). - Investments made by a non-commercial entity of more than EUR40 million (about US\$49.4 million).